agdturner/ccg-generic/README.md

 # generic
+## Description

-A generic Java library that has no other dependencies.
+A generic Java library that has no third party library dependencies.

-It is generally for things that are commonly used in other Java libraries that the developer has developed.
+  - It is generally for things that are commonly used in other Java libraries that the developer has developed.
+## Package Contents

-The library contains 10 main packages which are described below in turn:
+The library contains 10 main packages which are described in the Package Details section below:
 1. core
 2. data
 3. execution